nicholasverdugo/Obsidian/Nick_Vault/Nick's Vault/JTML-Log OLD (7-26;8-11).md

 need to use libtorch to create a tensor from the tif file, then pass that into the module.forward function.
 Point CMake to OpenCVConfig.cmake, may need to redownload a fresh version of OpenCV from github.

-# 8/11

-Building JTML with CMake, automatic GPU detection is failing.
-Fix: N/A - GTX 460 cannot be used with CUDA 10.2, requires driver of version 441.22 or more, this card has 391.22 on it.

-Other than that though, the CMake build works and runs.

-Going to work with what I was working on previously, getting familiar with libtorch